To translate knowledge and research about the Finger Lakes environment into collaborative action.

-- Advance, coordinate, and disseminate scientific understanding about the Finger Lakes environment;
+- Advance, coordinate, and share scientific data and understanding about the Finger Lakes environment

-- Provide interdisciplinary training for the next generation of environmental researchers, educators, and policy-makers at Hobart and William Smith Colleges and beyond
+- Provide equitable, meaningful professional experiences for the next generation of environmental researchers, educators, and policy-makers at Hobart and William Smith Colleges and beyond